MortyBiomech/HipExo-EEG-Study/acquisition/Questionnaire-v2/Readme.md

 1. **Two constructs remain single-item.** Attentional demand and perceived stability are each measured with one item, as are restriction and naturalness.
 For attentional demand this is deliberate, for the reason in section 2.9.
 For perceived stability it is provisional: if the pilots show it separating conditions, it is the next candidate for expansion.
 2. **Internal consistency has not yet been estimated.** Agency, embodiment and trust now have enough items to compute it, but this requires pilot data.
 The scales should be reported as short-form proxies until that is done, not as validated instruments.
 3. **The verbal probe changes the analysis workload.** Three recordings per block across eight blocks is 24 clips per participant.
 Transcription and coding need a plan, including who codes, whether a second coder assesses reliability, and how the qualitative themes will be related to the rating scales.
 4. **German translation.** The German wording is a working translation and has not been back-translated.
 Published German versions exist for Borg and should be substituted before running German-speaking participants.
+One item needs attention specifically: the German rendering of "I felt steady on my feet" uses *sicher*, which carries both "safe" and "steady" and therefore blurs the distinction from the safety item in 2.5 that the English keeps apart.
+A native speaker should choose between alternatives such as *Ich hatte einen sicheren Stand* and *Ich fühlte mich beim Gehen stabil*.
 5. **Ethics amendment for audio.** Voice recordings are personal data and are far less deidentifiable than Likert responses.
 Capture, storage, transcription and deletion must be covered by the approval and the consent form before further use.
 Recording can be disabled in the form's configuration in the meantime.
 6. **Sample size for the questionnaire side.** The comparative and acceptance items give ordinal data with eight observations per participant.
 The number of participants needed to fit a preference model is a separate calculation from the EEG power analysis and has not yet been done.